Think-iT-Labs/aws-patterns-edc/README.md

 This process ensures that only legitimate, authorized participants—who can prove their membership using a valid, issuer-signed verifiable credential—are able to access the asset.
 Legal access is strictly enforced based on decentralized identity (DID) and verifiable credential (VC) verification using DCP in the EDC dataspace.

-Note: This is why, in previous steps of this guide (see "Generate DID resources"), we generate the issuer DID document and the membership credentials for both Company X and Company Y. These credentials are then seeded into the EDC Identity-hub.
+Note: This is why, in previous steps of this guide (see "Generate DID resources"), we generate the issuer DID document and the membership credentials for both company X and Company Y. These credentials are then seeded into the EDC Identity-hub.
 This process ensures that each participant has a unique Decentralized Identifier (DID) and a verifiable membership credential, issued and signed by the authority.
 When a participant requests access to a data asset, the EDC connector can verify the presented credential against the issuer's DID document, confirming its authenticity and active status.
 Only participants with valid, issuer-signed credentials—proving their membership in the data space—are granted access, enabling secure, decentralized, and automated access control in the EDC dataspace.

-* **Connector**: Company X
+* **Connector**: company X

 * **Request**: Create "Membership" policy